-Shahs of Sunset's Nema Vand Says Meghan Markle "Toyed" With His Heart as a Teen - E!
-Online
+Shahs of Sunset's Nema Vand Says Meghan Markle Toyed With His Heart as a Teen

 Nema is yet another old friend of the Duchess who has spoken out about their previous encounters.
 Her former Cuts co-star Simon Rex claimed that he was once friends with the star, something that the British tabloids allegedly tried to exploit.
 He shared, "Nothing happened.
 We never even kissed.
 We hung out once in a very non-datey way."

 Meghan has never addressed her past friendships or scorned lovers.
-Instead she and husband Prince Harry focus on their more charitable endeavors, even using their son Archie Harrison's first birthday as an opportunity to highlight the #SaveWithStories campaign, which brings much-needed support to children who have been impacted by the the Coronavirus pandemic.
+Instead she and husband Prince Harryfocus on their more charitable endeavors, even using their son Archie Harrison's first birthday as an opportunity to highlight the #SaveWithStories campaign, which brings much-needed support to children who have been impacted by the the Coronavirus pandemic.